bejayoharen/bjorg.github.io/_drafts/career-development-sweet-spot.md

 # Narrow interests

 Some engineers have very narrow interests, which don't overlap much with the company needs.
 That can be okay, too, as long as they are thoughtful about it, and recognize that they may not be able to kill two birds with one stone.
 I've seen engineers contentedly sacrifice high-paced career growth so they can kick around side projects.
-In a society tht places high value on our careers, this can be hard for some people.

-I've seen other engineers who convince themselves that a personal interest has outsized value to the company, when really it's just something _they_ think is cool.
+I've seen other engineers, though, who convince themselves that some personal interest has outsized value to the company, when really it's just something _they_ think is cool.
 This leads to a manager who can't understand what the report has been wasting their time on, and the report can't understand why the manager doesn't appreciate the really cool thing they did.

 # Finding the sweet spot